albertoaa/react-query-todos/README.md

-# Simple Todos App with Reac Query
+# Simple Todos App with React Query

 This project is just a simple todo app using React Query for learning purposes.